 Selina Kyle and Bruce Wayne’s Introduction in The Dark Knight Rises

-I am but a humble servant to Batman and Catwoman.
-I love their relationship in all forms and that most definitely includes Christopher Nolan’s The Dark Knight Rises.
-Selina Kyle breaks into Bruce Wayne’s home and acts as if she is innocent until Bruce calls her out and then uses her power against him.
-And it works so incredibly well for the dynamic between Selina and Bruce.
-What I love about BatCat is that they balance each other.
-Whatever Bruce isn’t willing to do, Selina is and yet Bruce also stops Selina from fully going down a path she can’t come back from.
+In Christopher Nolan’s The Dark Knight Rises, Selina Kyle breaks into Bruce Wayne’s home and acts innocent until Bruce calls her out and uses her power against him.
+It works so incredibly well for the dynamic between Selina and Bruce.
+They balance each other.
+Whatever Bruce isn’t willing to do, Selina is, and yet Bruce also stops Selina from fully going down a path she can’t come back from.

 The Proof of Bruce as a Human in Batman V. Superman and Justice League

-But one of the few things that I liked in Batman V. Superman: Dawn of Justice was how human they did make Bruce.
-It was the first time in live-action we had a real mash-up between our DC heroes and to see Bruce training or in pain and struggling in Justice League was a fun way to explore how this human man handles working alongside enhanced beings.
-He’s just a man and it’s nice to see the DCEU recognize that.
+Batman V. Superman: Dawn of Justice made Bruce Wayne so human.
+In the first real mash-up between DC heroes, to see Bruce training or in pain and struggling in Justice League, explores how this human man handles working alongside enhanced beings.

-Nicholson married the clowning nature of the Joker with his more sinister moves and gave a truly frightening performance long before we had things like Heath Ledger’s performance in The Dark Knight.
-And while Nicholson’s performance has since been overshadowed by other great takes on the character, he did set the new tone for Joker.
+Jack Nicholson married the clowning nature of the Joker with his more sinister moves and gave a truly frightening performance long before Heath Ledger’s performance in The Dark Knight.
+And while other great takes on the character have since overshadowed Nicholson’s performance, he set the new tone for Joker.
 And managed to scar so many of us growing up.
-(I was terrified of him!)

 An important part of Batman lore is his Batmobile.
-It can be cheesy, utilitarian, or just plain cool and each reveal of it works to excite audiences.
-Whether it is in the midst of a chase, in a reveal in the Bat Cave, or wherever else, the Batmobile almost always gets a gasp the first time that it is shown in the movie.
-Why?
-Because we’re all a bunch of nerds who care about all the cool gadgets that Batman gets to use.
-Including the Batmobile.
+It can be cheesy, utilitarian, or just plain cool, and each reveal works to excite audiences.
+Whether in the midst of a chase, in a reveal in the Bat Cave, or wherever else, the Batmobile almost always gets a gasp the first time it is shown in the movie.

-He might not have special powers but Batman is rich and that means he can afford to do things like have a car that can withstand bombs and bullets and transform itself while he’s driving.
-Those cars are important to fans because we want to see what they come up with next for Batman and it’s fun to see.
-And truly, just sitting in a room of people when you get to see it for the first time and hearing everyone cheer?
-That’s worth it.
+He might not have special powers, but Batman is rich, and that means he can afford to do things like have a car that can withstand bombs and bullets and transform itself while he drives.

 Rachel Leishman is a writer based in New York City.
 She specializes in yelling about her favorite properties.
 A real-life Leslie Knope, she loves her fictional characters and knows probably too much about Harrison Ford's career.